HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 ======================
 We have seen that we can configure our node in some way (i.e. prepending a namespace to topic names) without touching its source code.
 The next step is to configure our launch file without the need of changing it.
-We do not want to hardcode the namespace.
+We do not want to *hardcode* the namespace.
-We can imagine that we would like to use the same launch setup, i.e. starting the same nodes, for different vehicles with different vehicles.
+We can imagine that we would like to use the same launch setup, i.e. starting the same nodes, for different vehicles with different vehicle *names*.
+To differentiate between the vehicles, we would like to use the vehicle name as a namespace name.
 Without launch arguments this would mean that we would either have to change our launch file constantly between different launches or we would need almost identical launch files with just different values for the namespace for each setup.
 Both approaches are not that attractive.

-Instead we would like to pass the namespace via the command line during runtime.
+Instead, we would like to pass the namespace via the command line during runtime.
 We need two things for that.
 First, we *declare* the argument we would like to pass via the ``DeclareLaunchArgument`` action and add this action to our launch description.
-Second, we access the value of this argument via ``LaunchConfiguration`` and use it as parameter for ``PushRosNamespace`` instead of hardcoding the value.
+Second, we *access* the value of this argument via ``LaunchConfiguration`` and use it as parameter for ``PushRosNamespace`` instead of hardcoding the value.

 .. code-block:: python
    :linenos: